 - Serotonin is essential for mood regulation, deep sleep, and a healthy appetite

-- Endorphins make you feel good and help relieve pain
+- Endorphins canmake you feel good and help relieve pain

-- Dopamine plays a huge role in your perception of reward and motivation
+- Dopamine plays a significant role in your perception of reward and motivation

 What you eat matters and can significantly affect how you feel.

-A dietary pattern characterized by a high intake of fruit, vegetables, whole grain, fish, olive oil, low-fat dairy, and antioxidants and low intakes of animal foods was apparently associated with a decreased risk of depression.
-A dietary pattern characterized by a high consumption of red and/or processed meat, refined grains, sweets, high-fat dairy products, butter, potatoes and high-fat gravy, and low intakes of fruits and vegetables is associated with an increased risk of depression.
+Likewise, a diet high in red and/or processed meat, refined grains, sweets, high-fat dairy products, butter, potatoes, and high-fat gravy, and low intakes of fruits and vegetables was associated with an increased risk of depression.

-Alcohol slows down central nervous system functioning, which is why it causes people to experience lapses of judgment, impaired motor skills, and emotional instability.
+Individuals may also benefit from reduced alcohol consumption.
+Alcohol depresses the central nervous system, which can cause lapses of judgment, impaired motor skills, and emotional instability.